Frequently Asked Questions

 Why a consumer-focused campaign?

-The Paper & Packaging – How Life Unfolds™ campaign unites almost 60 companies behind one message to and do what no one company can accomplish individually, generating awareness for paper and paper-based packaging in order to help stem the decline in sales of paper and increase the demand for packaging.
-By communicating the benefits and value of paper and paper-based packaging in people’s daily lives through emotionally rich stories, the campaign generates awareness of and engagement with consumers around the value of the paper and paper-based packaging products they use and take for granted every day
+The Paper & Packaging – How Life Unfolds® campaign unites over 50 companies behind one message to do what no one company can accomplish individually - generate awareness for paper and paper-based packaging to help stem the decline in sales of paper and increase the demand for packaging.
+By communicating the benefits and value of paper and paper-based packaging in people’s daily lives through emotionally rich stories featuring characters that represent the industry, the campaign generates awareness of and engagement with consumers around the value of the paper and paper-based packaging products they use and take for granted every day.

 Where can I see the campaign?

-The Paper & Packaging – How Life Unfolds ™ promotional campaign launched across the nation in July 2015 with TV ads, in magazines, on outdoor boards, on websites, in social media and through the press as well as with a campaign website, www.howlifeunfolds.com.
+The Paper & Packaging – How Life Unfolds® promotional campaign is seen in TV commercials, on digital video, in magazines, in social media and in media coverage as well as on the campaign website, www.howlifeunfolds.com.
 Social media platforms for the campaign include Facebook, LinkedIn, Twitter, Instagram and Pinterest as well as a YouTube channel.
 The campaign website is www.howlifeunfolds.com.

 How will the industry measure its impact?